Why Bassett Avenue/The Avenue?

 - Bus service capacity reduced by up to 25-40% due to social distancing.

 The scheme was installed as a temporary 1.5m wide mandatory cycle lane in each direction from south of Chilworth Roundabout to Winn Road.

 The sections are:

-- The Avenue – temporary mandatory cycle lanes achieved by reallocation of road space from existing wide road; and
+- The Avenue – temporary mandatory cycle lanes achieved by reallocation of road space from existing wide road

 - Bassett Avenue – temporary mandatory cycle lanes achieved by removing one traffic lane in each direction that is separated by a white line.
 This section was removed in early September following an increase in traffic and journey times.
 This is covered in more detail in point 4 of these FAQs.

 To enable the cycle lane to be installed and to maintain capacity of The Avenue, the right turn from The Avenue northbound into Burgess Road has been banned.
 Traffic requiring this manoeuvre will need to U-turn at the Winchester Road roundabout.
 Other temporary barriers on Burgess Road and Winchester Road have been removed to manage traffic capacity on these approaches.